AWS for M&E Blog

 Abbas Nemr

 Abbas Nemr is a Senior Solutions Architect with the Amazon Web Services Telco team in Canada.
-Abbas specializes in media workloads including ad insertion, live video streaming, and video-on-demand (VOD) processing and automation.
+Abbas specializes in media workloads including ad insertion, live video streaming, and video-on-demand (VOD) processing and automation, in addition to generative AI use cases.